 Each HTTP POST request from Sendbird will include the following header:

-The x-signature is an important feature ensuring that the HTTP POST request you receive is
+The x-signature is a critical feature ensuring that the HTTP POST request you receive is

-The value of the x-signature is generated by applying SHA-256 to the POST request body and your API token.
+The x-signature applies SHA-256 to the POST request body and your API token.
 To verify the request, apply SHA-256 to the request body and your API token.
-Next, verify that the resulting value is equal to the x-signature.
+Next, confirm that the resulting value is equal to the x-signature.

 Occasionally, a server does not receive a request.
 If a webhook request fails, you can expect the following behavior from Sendbird’s webhooks.